smartcontractkit/documentation/docs/vrf/v2/ui.md

   description: 'Walkthrough Subscription Manager User Interface'
 ---

-The VRF v2 Subscription Manager is accessible on _https://vrf.chain.link_.
+The VRF v2 Subscription Manager is accessible on this [page](https://vrf.chain.link/).
 It lets you create a subcription and pre-pay for VRF v2, so you don't need to provide funding each time your application requests randomness.
 This guide will walk you through the main sections of the UI.

 > 📘 Troubleshooting